Theo2co/adanalysts-template-website/storydata.md

     </div>
     <div class="chat-bubble">
       <div class="chat-name">SHELDON</div>
-      <p>That’s what the bootstrap plot shows: we resample matched pairs many times to see how ATT varies.</p>
+      <p>Excellent Penny!
+You know you surprise me for a non-STEM!
+To answer your concerns, we need to perform bootstrap.That’s what the bootstrap plot shows: we resample matched pairs many times to see how ATT varies.</p>
     </div>
   </div>